 Unfortunately for Magic Leap, peoples’ high expectations ultimately transformed what was, and still is, a great idea for the future, into something much more anti-climactic.
 As Elon Musk said recently on a podcast with Joe Rogan, “Happiness is reality minus expectations”; so are people judging Magic Leap too soon, or have they really failed?
 Besides, I feel it is important to note that the Magic Leap One was released as a creator edition, made for developers, creators or explorers, and not necessarily for the average user.
 The signs are promising, maybe there’s work to be done, but the concept is definitely exciting.
 Whether or not they’ll fulfil the heated expectations they have created they have enormous potential, and only time can tell.

 Women Love Tech would like to thank Emeric Brard for this story

 More About Emeric Brard

-Emeric Brard is a Journalist who specialises in sport and technology.
+Emeric Brard is a regular contributor for Women Love Tech.
+He is a journalist who specialises in technology and sport.
 He currently runs his own football blog ArsenalBlogWeekly, which focuses on the performances of Arsenal Football Club.
 Ever since the age of six, Emeric has been watching and playing football, and has notably played in Australia, France, and currently England.
-In addition to that, he has experience working at The Carousel, Channel 9, 2GB, as well as The Daily Telegraph.
-Emeric studies Communications and Media at Loughborough University in the UK.
+In addition to that, he writes for The Carousel, as well as The Daily Telegraph.
+Emeric studied Communications and Media at Loughborough University in the UK.